Optimal Care Pathways

 The best cancer journey for specific cancer types

-The optimal care pathways are available in their full version or as a quick reference guide.
+The Optimal Care Pathways are available in their full version or as a Quick Reference Guide.

 These resources can be used as quick guides.
-Based on the full optimal care pathways, they provide a summary for different cancer types.
+Based on the full Optimal Care Pathways, they provide a summary for different cancer types.

 Downloadable information for your patients

-Optimal Care Pathway for Aboriginal and Torres Strait Islander people
+Optimal Care Pathway for Aboriginal and Torres Strait Islander people with cancer

-This optimal care pathway complements the best practice information provided in the cancer-specific pathways to facilitate the delivery of culturally safe and competent care for Aboriginal and Torres Strait Islander people.
+This Optimal Care Pathway complements the best practice information provided in the cancer-specific pathways to facilitate the delivery of culturally safe and competent care for Aboriginal and Torres Strait Islander people.
 It outlines the aspects of the cancer care pathway that need to be responsive to the needs of Aboriginal and Torres Strait Islander people with cancer.
-It is also available as a quick reference guide.
+It is also available as a Quick Reference Guide.